About PetersPioneersPatrick and Mary Bargh Byrne Family

 Records indicate that Patrick Byrne was born Ireland.
 But, they do not say where in Ireland.
 Patrick's descendant, Roger Byrne, has Y-DNA matches with four testers named McGivern as well as five named Byrne.
 Could Byrne be an anglicized form of McGivern?

 One Byrne match is Donald Austin Byrne, kit 338826, born in 1934 in Manhattan, N.Y., raised in Flushing, Queens, and attended primary school at St. Nicholas of Tolentine (where Roger was baptized). see: Y-67 Genetic Distance).
-His oldest known Byrne ancestor is Austin Thomas Byrne, baptized in 1859 in Dublin at St. Mary's Pro-Cathedral (Catholic Archbishop of Dublin).
+His oldest known Byrne ancestor is Austin Thomas Byrne, baptized in 1859 in Dublin at St. Mary's Cathedral, the episcopal seat of the Catholic Archbishop of Dublin and Primate of Ireland.
+(Buried at the Cathedral is Edward Joseph Byrne, 1872-1940, who served as Archbishop of Dublin from 1921 until his death in 1940.
+His father was a farmer from County Wicklow.)

 Roger and Donald share a mutation named FTA14037, which was born in 1750.
 The two of them, in turn, share a mutation with a McGivern.
 It is named BY93599 and was born in 1550.